itsAbhishekpatel01/rag-pdf-qa/Readme.md

 1. **Upload Documents**: Use the file uploader to add PDF documents
 2. **Chat Interface**: Ask questions about your uploaded documents
 3. **Configuration**: Adjust settings in the sidebar (chunk size, collection, etc.)
-4. **Authentication**: Use admin password to access document upload features

 ### Command Line Interface